In the context of organic chemistry reactions, which of the follo... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, which of the following best describes the role of a catalyst?
+In the context of organic chemistry reactions, which of the following is a characteristic of a nucleophilic substitution reaction?

 A